malcolmmorton77/math-quest/README.md

 ## prompt.cpp

 - Has a small menu and some functions to help
-- interactive with the user
+- interactive part of the code for the user

 ## prompt.h